Progressive myoclonus epilepsy: Differential diagnosis

 The main component setting PME apart from other forms of epilepsy is progressive deterioration and resistance to treatment.
 Therefore, in the early stages of PME the symptoms and EEG may appear like Generalized epilepsy, Juvenile myoclonic epilepsy, benign childhood myoclonic epilepsy, and Huntington's disease.
 It is crucial for ensure initial treatment is appropriate to measure how the condition progresses.
 Incorrect treatment can also result in wrong PME diagnosis.

 Management

 The is no cure for PME.
 Efforts are instead placed in managing the symptoms, specifically the myoclonus and seizures as these can cause major harm to the individual.
 However, treating the symptoms with antiepileptic drugs can be difficult because PME individuals can become resistant.
 Some antiepileptic drugs used in treatment are valproic acid, benzodiazepines, phehobarbital, piracetam, zonisamide, clonazepam, and levetiracetam.
-It is important to note that some antiepileptic drugs can worsen the symptoms, like vigabatrin, carbamazepine, phenytoin, and gabapentin.
+Some antiepileptic drugs can worsen the symptoms, like vigabatrin, carbamazepine, phenytoin, and gabapentin.
 Clonazepam is currently the only drug approved by the FDA for monotherapy treatment of myoclonic seizures.
 Other treatments that have been used in PME patients are deep brain stimulation, vagus nerve stimulation, and diet but they have not been shown to improve seizures.